 The ME-RC has an internal structure that provides menu items and adjustable settings that provide the ability to configure your inverter/charger to your specific parameters.

-Info: See figure 4-1, Inverter/Charger Menu Map for a complete map of the inverter/charger menu items and adjustable settings.
+See Figure 4-1 for a complete map of the inverter/charger menu items and adjustable settings.

-Familiarize yourself with the items on the front panel which are used to find, adjust and save the desired setting.
+Familiarize yourself with these items on the front panel that are used to find, adjust, and save the desired setting.
 They are:

-• LCD Display - The bottom line of the LCD display shows the menu items, adjustable settings or the meters display information.
+LCD Display - The bottom line of the LCD display shows the menu items, adjustable settings, or the meter's display information.

-Info: The bottom line of the LCD display returns to the Home Screen to show DC voltage and current (see Figure 3-1) after 2 minutes - if no buttons have been pressed.
+Info: The bottom line of the LCD display returns to the Home screen to show DC voltage and current (see Figure 3-1) after 2 minutes - if no buttons have been pressed.

-Info: When the " \leftarrow " (left facing arrow) symbol is shown on the display, it indicates that the displayed setting has been selected and will be used.
+Info: When the $\leftarrow$ (left facing arrow) symbol is shown on the display, it indicates that the displayed setting has been selected and will be used.

-• Menu Pushbuttons (x5) - These five menus allow simple access to the menu items that can help with configuring, monitoring and troubleshooting your inverter/charger system.

-• Rotary SELECT Knob - This knob allows you to quickly scroll through and select various menu items and settings after pressing a menu pushbutton.
-This knob is also used to "save" a setting once it is displayed on the LCD screen and will refresh the LCD display by holding this knob down for 10 seconds.
+- Menu Pushbuttons (x5) These five menus allow simple access to the menu items that can help with configuring, monitoring, and troubleshooting your inverter/charger system. - Rotary SELECT Knob This knob allows you to quickly scroll through and select various menu items and settings.
+Pushing on the knob selects the menu item to change, or saves the current selection.